Terry Bivins: Career after NASCAR

 After retiring from NASCAR, Bivins drove a limited schedule for the ASA before putting a hiatus to his stock car career in 1980.
 In 2010, Bivins has resumed racing career in a Modified.

 Terry later raced at Lakeside Speedway in Kansas City, Kansas in the Grand National Class.
 Car #5 and he won three feature races in 2018.
 He then moved to B-Mods in 2019, 2020 and 2021 when he lived in Lebo, Kansas.
 Bivins retired from racing in the middle of 2021 with health issues.
 He had over 400 wins in his career despite not racing during 30 of the years between his first and last race.
 He won track championships on both pavement and dirt at Lakeside and I-70 Speedway.

 Personal life

 After retiring from NASCAR, he started his own construction company.
 Bivins later was a professional fisherman.

-Throughout his career, Bivins received help from his stepfather Jim and mother Kate Jones.
+Throughout his career, Bivins received help from his stepfather Jim and his mother Kay Jones.
 Bivins is married to Claudia Bivins.
 She was always on his pit crew, whether as a video recorder or helping repair the car.
 Bivins' son James Bivins helped on his pit crew for several decades.